wkumari/draft-wkumari-dnsop-alt-tld/README.md

    o  Removed some fluffy wording, tightened up the language some.

+Kumari & Sullivan      Expires September 22, 2016               [Page 9]

+Internet-Draft               Reserve ALT TLD                  March 2016

    From -00 to -01.

    o  Fixed the abstract.

-Kumari & Sullivan         Expires April 2, 2016                 [Page 9]

-Internet-Draft               Reserve ALT TLD              September 2015

    o  Recommended that folk root their non-DNS namespace under a DNS
       namespace that they control (Joe Abley)